javierosorio/devil_in_the_details_mtsummit25/data/text/README.md

-This folder contains text data in .xslx and .tsv format for each task and language.
+This folder contains text data in .xslx, .tsv and .csv format for each task and language.

 <br>